Credit Cards Credit Card Basics

 When I pay my taxes, I can time the payment so it posts to my credit card right at the start of a new billing cycle.
 This gives me extra time to save up the money to pay my taxes because I don't have to pay the bill until my next statement comes.
 An extra 30 days can make a big difference.

-If I needed even more time, I could apply for a 0% APR credit card.
+If I needed even more time, I could apply for a 0% intro APR credit card.
 This would give me months to repay the balance without incurring any interest charges or IRS late fees.

 I can earn rewards